Transposing sheet music to fit the range of your ocarina

 C D E D

-You need to move all of the notes up by 2 staff positions like this:
+If you want to transpose it to E major, you need to move all of the notes up by two staff positions like this:

 E F G E

-The next step is to fix the key signature to the one of the key you are transposing to.
+The next step is to change the key signature to the key you are transposing to.
 You can find all of the key signatures by looking at the circle of fifths, and the key signature for E looks like this:

 E F G E